-The ICFDBPA does not specifically allow the courts to award punitive damages.
-The courts, however, have interpreted the statute to include the awarding of punitive damages.
-See 815 ILCS 505/10a states "the court, in its discretion may award actual economic damages or any other relief which the court deems proper"; See also Black v. lovino, 219 III.App.3d 378, 580 N.E.2d 139, 162 III.Dec.
-513 (1st Dist.
+In 1990, the Illinois legislature amended the ICFDBPA to allow injunctive relief when appropriate.
+See 815 ILCS 505/10a(c).
+The courts have found that a consumer must allege facts that would indicate that he or she is likely to be damaged in the future.
+See Howard v.
+Chicago Transit Authority, 931 N.E.2d 292 (Ill.
+App.
+Ct.
+2010) (denying the injunction The ICFDBPA does not specifically allow the courts to award punitive damages.
+The courts, however, have interpreted the statute to include and permit the awarding of punitive damages.
+See 815 ILCS 505/10a which states "the court, in its discretion, may award actual economic damages or any other relief which the court deems proper"; See also Black v.
+Iovino, 580 N.E.2d 139, (Ill.
+App.
+Ct.
 1991).
 Punitive damages must be proportionate to the nature and enormity of the wrong.
 These damages must be limited to an amount that would deter a person who was without pecuniary resources.
 One Illinois court recently held it undisputed that punitive damages are available for a violation under the Act.
 See Dubey v.
-Public Storage, Inc., 395 III.App.3d 342 (1st Dist.
+Public Storage, Inc., 918 N.E.
+2d 265 (Ill.
+App.
+Ct.
 2009).

 Punitive damages are properly assessed when one acts willfully, fraudulently, or with such gross negligence as to indicate a wanton disregard for the rights of others.
 See Gent v.
-Collinsville Volkswagen, Inc., 116 Ill.App.3d 496 (5th Dist.
+Collinsville Volkswagen, Inc., 451 N.E.
+2d 1385 (Ill.
+App.
+Ct.
 1983).
 The purpose of punitive damages is not to compensate the plaintiff but to punish the defendant and to deter similar offenses in the future.
 See Johnston v.
-Anchor Organization for Health Maintenance, 250 Ill.App.3d 393 (1st Dist.
+Anchor Organization for Health Maintenance, 621 N.E.
+2d 137 (Ill.
+App.
+Ct.
 1993).
 Illinois appellate courts have adopted a three-step approach to review the trial court's award of punitive damages: (a) whether punitive damages are available as a matter of law for the particular cause of action; (b) whether the defendant acted fraudulently, maliciously, or in some other outrageous manner such as to warrant punitive damages; and (c) that the trial court's ultimate decision to impose punitive damages is reviewed for an abuse of discretion.
 See Caparos v.
-Morton, 364 Ill.App.3d 159 (1st Dist.
+Morton, 845 N.E.
+2d 773, 790 (Ill.
+App.
+Ct.
 2006).

 Illinois has also awarded punitive damages only upon a showing of nominal damages.
 In one such case, the plaintiff only proved nominal damages, and the trial court acted within its discretion for awarding \$300,000 in punitive damages.
 See Kirkpatrick v.
-Strosberg, 385 Ill.App.3d 119 (2d Dist.
+Strosberg, 894 N.E.
+2d 781 (Ill.
+App.
+Ct.
 2008).
 On the other hand, the courts have placed limitation on punitive damages, finding that a jury award of \$20 million in punitive damages and no compensatory damages was excessive.
+See

-See United States ex rel.
+United States ex rel.
 Pileco, Inc. v.
-Slurry Systems, Inc., No. 09 C 7459, 2013 WL 3774001 at 2 (July 18, 2013).
+Slurry Systems, Inc., 2013 WL 3774001 at \2 (July 18, 2013).